-There was no such thing as an emergency medical technician, let alone a paramedic, so Dr. Safar went about inventing much of what we do today.
-He designed the layout of the ambulances (and their design today is still based on his drawings), going away from the “ride in the meat wagon” design to a mobile intensive care unit that enabled ambulance attendants to provide care to patients en route to the hospital.
+There was no such thing as an emergency medical technician, the lowest level of ambulance medic, let alone a paramedic, who provides Advanced Life Support interventions, so Dr. Safar went about inventing much of what we do today.
+He designed the layout of the ambulances (and their design today is still based on his drawings), going away from the “ride in the meat wagon” design to a mobile intensive care unit that enabled the medics to provide care to patients en route to the hospital.
 To train the staff in CPR, Dr. Safar called upon a doll maker in Norway, Asmund Laerdal, to design and manufacture mannequins for CPR training; Resusci Anne was born.
 The face of the doll was modeled on the death mask of an unidentified young woman who drowned in the Seine River in the late 1880s.
 Her gentle smile was perfect — and no doubt reminded Dr. Safar of his own daughter.
 (Laerdal’s company still exists, and still makes the training dolls today).

 Safar, who was Austrian, left no room for racism.
 When hospital nurses demanded the students get out of delivery rooms, he quickly showed up and ordered them to accept the students — and teach them the ropes.